the-linck/VBScript-CRUD/README.md

 As said before, this resource is the base of the Database access through Entities, because it really makes thing quite more straightfoward.
-Deconstructed SQL functionality is provided by instances of the **Statement** class, wich has [it's own documentation](docs/Statement.md).
+Deconstructed SQL functionality is provided by instances of the **Statement** structure, wich has [it's own documentation](docs/Statement.md).

 # DB_Entity: the upgraded _Entity.asp include

-This file is meant to be included in your ASP Classes along with VBScript-Reflect's _Entity.asp, to extend it's capabilities providing bidirectional encapsulated access for the Database class to the Entity fields, properties and methods - in short, the CRUD interface.
+This file is meant to be included in your ASP Classes along with VBScript-Reflect's _Entity.asp, to extend it's capabilities providing bidirectional encapsulated access for the Database structure to the Entity fields, properties and methods - in short, the CRUD interface.

 There's also two new methods for the optional JSON export freature - wich obviousy depends on ASPJson library.